 equality for all Americans of African descent.

 Location.
 39° 44.282′ N, 83° 50.454′ W. Marker is near Cedarville, Ohio, in Greene County.
 Marker can be reached from Tarbox Cemetery Road (County Route 81).
+Marker is in Massie Creek Cemetery.
 Touch for map.
-Marker is in Massie Creek Cemetery.
 Marker is at or near this postal address: 2077 Tarbox Cemetery Road, Cedarville OH 45314, United States of America.
+Touch for directions.

 Additional keywords.
 Underground Railroad

 Categories. • Abolition & Underground RR • African Americans • War, US Civil •

 More.
 Search the internet for Martin Robison Delany.